zibontaroka/FireGuard/README.md

 * LED (for feedback)
 * Robot Chassis
 * 18650 Battery Pack (with holder)
-* Jumper Wires and Breadboard/PCB
+* Jumper Wires and Breadboard

 ## Pin Configuration